 The transportation system seems to be incredibly buggy.
 Every month there's at least one train/plane/subway crash that sends its passengers to apparent fiery doom.
 Should higher industrial standards be made to prevent these from occurring?
 Naah, as long as a hero catches it each time, it's not really a problem.

-The Government is taking away people's rights; should people rise up against it? ...that's iffy, La Résistance is often either ineffective or scary terrorists, assuming they're effective.
+The Government is taking away people's rights; should people rise up against it? ...that's iffy, La Résistance is often either ineffective or will become just as bad should they actually succeed.
 Let's just have the hero take care of it.

 If someone is The Chosen One, that means everyone else isn't and shouldn't bother, unless they're taking a bullet for the hero.
 In any case, it's all up to the hero.
 If the main characters are common people, they may discover that he has Feet of Clay, and have to manage without him.
 If combined with All of the Other Reindeer, the people may start to look not only lazy, but ungrateful and hypocritical at that.

 This is exemplified with any scene with a news report where the reporter ends with "...and the public wants to know, where is Superman?".
 Granted, cliché media (which lends fuel to almost all media in fiction) often tries to be hypocritical, regardless, to reflect on their shallow desire for ratings and such.

 These arguments tend to fall flat, however, when used by an actual super villain.
 If the villain truly wants to help humanity progress, rather than trying to give philosophical angst to the super hero, they could probably improve matters more if they would just power down the death ray and stop being so damn villainous.